mathewtse/Automated-Checkout-Bot-Shopify/README.md

 # Automated Checkout Bot for Shopify Checkout Pages

 This bot reads information from a CSV file and uses the information to automatically place orders on the Shopify default checkout pages.
-Orders are executed in a similar fashion to humans, minimizing the risk of bot detection.
+Orders are executed in a similar fashion to humans, minimizing the risk of bot detection.<br /> <br />
 The point of this bot is to allow e-commerce dropshippers to space out their order fulfillment to prevent companies from knowing that they are dropshipping their products.

 ## Run Instructions: